MicrosoftDocs/cpp-docs/docs/windows/how-to-declare-and-use-interior-pointers-and-managed-arrays-cpp-cli.md

 ---
-title: "How to: Declare and Use Interior Pointers and Managed Arrays (C++-CLI) | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+title: "How to: Declare and Use Interior Pointers and Managed Arrays (C++/CLI) | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
 ms.reviewer: ""